WordPress/gutenberg/packages/data/README.md

 _Parameters_

 -   _mapSelect_ `Function|StoreDescriptor|string`: Function called on every state change.
 The returned value is exposed to the component implementing this hook.
-The function receives the `registry.select` method on the first argument and the `registry` on the second argument.
-When a store key is passed, all selectors for the store will be returned.
+The function receives the `registry.select` method on the first argument and the `registry` on the second argument. (deprecated) When a store key is passed, all selectors for the store will be returned.
 This is only meant for usage of these selectors in event callbacks, not for data needed to create the element tree.
 -   _deps_ `Array`: If provided, this memoizes the mapSelect so the same `mapSelect` is invoked on every state change unless the dependencies change.

 _Returns_

--   `Function`: A custom react hook.
+-   `any`: The current map output or a store's selectors.

 ### useSelectors